-This information explains what depression is and how to manage it during your cancer treatment.
+This resource explains depression and how to manage it during cancer treatment.

 About depression

 Depression is a strong feeling of sadness.
-It’s a common and normal reaction to cancer and cancer treatment.
-From the moment you find out you have cancer, you’re faced with many stressful and life-changing issues and fears, including:
+It’s a common and normal response to cancer and cancer treatment.
+When you find out you have cancer, you’re faced with many stressful and life-changing problems and fears.
+These include:

-- Changes in your life plans and expectations of your future.
+- Changes in your life plans and hopes for your future.

 - Changes to your body and your self-esteem.